WELCOME TO THE BC VETERINARY TECHNOLOGISTS ASSOCIATION

 - To protect the interests of the public.

-- To do all such lawful things as may be incidental or conductive to the attainment of these objects.
+- To do all such lawful things as may be incidental or conducive to the attainment of these objects.